SwissFederalArchives/lindas-admin-ch/content/template-parts/events/en.md

 ## Linked Data Events

-In these sections we will inform about Linked Data events organised for the Swiss authorities.
+In these sections we provide information about Linked Data events organised for the Swiss authorities.